Des-q: a quantum algorithm to provably speedup retraining of decision trees: Summary of results

-\textbf{Step 5 and 6} [\emph{Tree Growth and Majority Label}]: The growth of the tree continues through iterative clustering of the elements within the nodes at the previous depth, persisting until the desired tree depth $D$ is achieved.
-The overall runtime for constructing the decision tree up to this stage is $\mathcal{O}(\emph{poly} \log (Nd) K D k^{3D}d)$.
 Subsequently, labels are assigned to each leaf node.
 For regression tasks, the label corresponds to the mean of the label values of the examples within the cluster.
 In binary classification, the label is set to 0 if the mean value is less than 0.5 and 1 otherwise.
-This is performed by quantumly estimating the mean value where the mean value can be obtained from the inner product of the characteristic vector state corresponding to the leaf node and the original label vector $Y = \frac{1}{\|Y\|}\sum_{i \in [N]}y_i$.
-The estimation of the leaf label can be done efficiently with complexity $\mathcal{O}(\emph{poly} \log (Nd) D k^{3D}d)$.
+This is performed by quantumly estimating the mean value where the mean value can be obtained from the inner product of the characteristic vector state corresponding to the leaf node and the label vector state $|Y\rangle$.
+We show that the estimation of leaf label can be done efficiently with complexity $\mathcal{O}(\emph{poly} \log (Nd))$.

 The overall time complexity for constructing the initial decision tree is the sum of two components: the initial time required for loading the examples into the KP-tree data structure and the time spent on the actual tree construction.
-It becomes evident that while the tree-building process itself takes $\mathcal{O}(\emph{poly} \log(Nd))$ time, it is the initial data loading into the KP-tree structure that causes the initial tree construction to scale polynomially with respect to N. However, as elaborated in the subsequent section, tree retraining, a central task in supervised learning models, proves to be efficient in terms of N since we retrain with batches containing significantly fewer training samples.
+It becomes evident that while the tree-building process itself takes $\mathcal{O}(\emph{poly} \log(Nd))$ time, it is the initial data loading into the KP-tree structure that causes the initial tree construction to scale $\tilde{\mathcal{O}}(Nd)$.
+However, as elaborated in the subsequent section, tree retraining, a central task in supervised learning models, proves to be efficient in terms of $N$ since we retrain with new batches containing significantly fewer training samples.

-\subsection{\emph{Des-q} for tree retraining}
+\subsection{Des-q for tree retraining}

-After the tree has been initially constructed and deployed, there is a need to retrain the tree with the new set of labeled example vectors, denoted as $N_{\text{new}}$.
-Frequently, the quantity of new training examples is substantially smaller than the initial training set size, N, i.e., $N_{\text{new}} \ll N$.
+Once the tree has been initially constructed and deployed, it needs to be periodically retrained to account for new batch of training data of size $N_{\text{new}}$.
+Frequently, the quantity of new training examples is substantially smaller than the initial training set size, i.e., $N_{\text{new}} \ll N$.
 This periodic step is of crucial importance for the model, serving to prevent performance deterioration and maintain consistent model performance.